National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/extraction/README.md

         when p.covid_date <= '2023-12-31' then '2023H2'
         else                                   'error'
       end                                                      as period_first_covid_dx
+      -- Bin the age into 5 legit levels.
       ,case
         when p.calc_age_covid is null then 'Unknown'
         when p.calc_age_covid < 0     then 'Unknown'